andjhay/handleliste-react/README.md

 This is a create-react-app application that allows users to create a shopping list by inputting the item or searching for items and adding them to a list.

+## API

+the API used for generating search results comes from https://kassal.app/ that offers the service for free as of the date of this projects creation 13/04/2023

 ## Live Site

 https://handleliste-andrewhay.netlify.app/